FloeFoxon/FloeFoxon.github.io/README.md

 #### As First Author

+**Foxon, F.**, Shiffman, S. (2023).
+Comment on Wang et al. Consumption of JUUL vs. Other E-Cigarette Brands among U.S. E-Cigarette Users: Evidence from Wave 5 of the PATH Study. *International Journal of Environmental Research and Public Health*.
+In press.

 **Foxon, F.** (2023).
 The Moa the Merrier: Resolving When the Dinornithiformes Went Extinct. *biorXiv*. [https://doi.org/10.1101/2023.08.07.552261](https://www.biorxiv.org/content/10.1101/2023.08.07.552261)

 **Foxon, F.** (2023).
 How Much Iron Is In The Sun? *Astronomy & Geophysics*.
 In press.